-Virtual War Memorial, Australia is an online memorial to those who served in the First World War and later wars.
-Enter the name and service number of the person you are researching to get the best results.
+The IWMs Lives of the First World War website is a memorial to those who served in the First World War.
+Enter the name and service number of your sailor to get the best results.
+Many stories were added during the First World War Centenary.
 You might even find a photo!